Testing Throughout the Software Life Cycle – Chapter 2 – ISTQB Foundation

 All information to help with the ISTQB exam to obtain foundation-level certification is valid.
-This is the second part of a series of short parts of the syllabus which I believe will aid you to memorize what is very likely be on the questions.
-(If you missed the Chapter 1 you can access it here)
+This is the second part of a series of short parts of the syllabus which I believe will aid you to memorize what is very likely to be on the questions.
+(If you missed Chapter 1 you can access it here)

-If you feel that you are ok to try the actual exam, there’s a quiz for that as well next to the chapter two.
+If you feel that you are ok to try the actual exam, there’s a quiz for that as well next to chapter two.

-More you read, more you understand, more you understand more you are ready to take the the exam.
+The more you read, the more you understand, the more you understand more you are ready to take the exam.

 I have uploaded a mind map with a graphical visualization of the ISTQB Foundation Level topics, a kind of Cheat Cheat, you may find it useful too to help you with the exam.

 Life cycle through which a project goes—sequential or linear design process.
 Testing is carried out at the end.

 A software design model where the stages are ongoing, unlike the waterfall method.
 Testing occurs as part of each sprint.

 - Tests individual units or pieces of code for a system.

 - V-model document: program specification.

 - Performed to ensure that two modules operate together correctly.